Get workers’ compensation for back, neck, or head injuries received at work.

 In such cases, help from an experienced Kansas City Missouri workers’ compensation lawyer will be invaluable.
 If the insurer has refused to give you the rightful compensation for your permanent or partial disability based on their doctor’s ratings, your lawyer will get an independent medical exam done, and the physician would give a written report of the injury and disposition.

 Head or brain injuries are the most serious types of injuries as they may lead to permanent disability and even death.
 In cases of serious head and neck injuries, the worker may also develop some psychiatric problems.
-Quite often, the worker who has suffered a serious and disabling neck or head injury suffers depression.
-If the impact of the head or neck injuries was so severe as to cause a psychiatric problem, the worker may qualify for a psychiatric claim.
+Quite often, the worker who has suffered a serious and disabling neck or head injury suffers from depression.
+If the impact of the head or neck injuries were so severe as to cause a psychiatric problem, the worker may qualify for a psychiatric claim.

 If you or someone close to you has suffered a back, neck, or head injury at the workplace, contact The Law Office of James M. Hoffmann at (816) 399-3706 for a free consultation.